ansys/pysimai/doc/source/user_guide/data_exploration.rst

 .. _data_exploration:

-Data Exploration
+Data exploration
 ================

-The SimAI SDK provides utilities to help you run a large amount of predictions and post-processings, explore your data and gather insights from it.
+The SimAI client provides utilities to help you run a large amount of predictions and postprocessings, explore your data, and gather insights from it.

 Selections
 ----------

-:class:`Selections<ansys.simai.core.data.selections.Selection>` enable you to manipulate a large number of geometries and boundary conditions simultaneously.
-It allows you to easily run many predictions or post-processings in parallel.
+The :class:`Selection<ansys.simai.core.data.selections.Selection>` class enables you to manipulate a large number of geometries and boundary conditions simultaneously.
+It also allows you to easily run many predictions or postprocessings in parallel.

-A Selection is created by combining a list of geometries with a list of boundary conditions.
+You create a selection by combining a list of geometries with a list of boundary conditions:

 .. code-block:: python